Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 - Hyponyms of other definitions of hyponyms (e.g. does not include \"flashback\", which is a hyponym of another definition of \"transition\")

-{% include alert.html type="task" content="
+{: .task}
-**Task:** Create and implement `HyponymsHandler.java` and any helper classes.
+>Create and implement `HyponymsHandler.java` and any helper classes.
+>

-**Note:** Please read the tips below, since you shouldn't be writing all of your code in this class.
+>**Note:** Please read the tips below, since you shouldn't be writing all of your code in this class.
-" %}

-{% include alert.html type="warning" content="
+{: .warning}
-To complete this task, you'll need to decide what classes you need to create to support the `HyponymHandler`. **DO NOT DO ALL THE WORK IN HYPONYMS HANDLER.** Instead, you should have helper classes.
-For example, to handle the \"History\" button, we created an `NGramMap` class.
+>To complete this task, you'll need to decide what classes you need to create to support the `HyponymHandler`. **DO NOT
+>DO ALL THE WORK IN HYPONYMS HANDLER.** Instead, you should have helper classes.
+For example, to handle the \"History\"
+>button, we created an `NGramMap` class.
 You'll want to do something similar.
+>

-You'll also need to understand the input format of the WordNet dataset.
-This description is given in the section below.
+>You'll also need to understand the input format of the WordNet dataset.
+This description is
-" %}

-{% include alert.html type="danger" content="
+>given in the section below.

+{: .danger}
-For this part, you may NOT import any existing graph library into your code.
-That is you can't import, for example, the graph implementations from the optional Princeton algorithms textbook.
-Instead, you should build your own graph class or classes.
+>For this part, you may NOT import any existing graph library into your code.
+That is you can't import, for example, the
-" %}
+>graph implementations from the optional Princeton algorithms textbook.
+Instead, you should build your own graph class or
+>classes.

 #### Tips